ajan890/Notes/SOCIOL 1/Week 6.md

 * **Q:** What advantages do affluent families offer their children pursuing admission to elite colleges?
   * Affluent families have the resources "to make their children into ideal applicants" (571)
   * "Measurable accomplishment is the baseline criterion selective colleges now use to sort applications" (575).
-  * 'Admissibility' involves high GPAs, high test scores, athletic [FILL]
+  * 'Admissibility' involves high GPAs, high test scores, athletic ability, school reputation, letters of recommendation, etc.
   * "They pay for academically excellent high schools.
 They shower their children with books and field trips and lots of adult attention."
   * "They nurture athletic talent through myriad youth sports programs.
 They encourage and fund early glimmers of artistic interest.
 They channel kids with empathetic hearts toward exotic and traceable forms of humanitarian service" (571).
   * "Keenly aware of the terms of elite admission...